ARTIFICIAL NEURAL NETWORKS

 • It admits real-valued inputs.

-• Both weights and the threshold can be learned.
+• Both weights and the bias can be learned.

-• A single perceptron can only classify linearly separable functions.
+• Therefore, it can only classify linearly separable data.

 ANs and Activation Functions

-• The Perceptron can be generalized by Artificial Neurones which can use more general functions, called Activation Functions to produce their output.
+• The Perceptron can be generalized by Artificial Neurones which use functions, called Activation Functions (AFs) to produce their output.

-• Activation functions are built in a way that they allow neurons to produce continuous and non-linear outputs.
+• AFs are built in a way that they allow neurons to produce continuous and non-linear outputs.

-• It must be noted however that a single artificial neurone, even with a different activation function, still cannot model no-linear separable problems like XOR.
+• It must be noted however that a single AN, even with a different AF, still cannot model non-linear separable problems: Non-linearity is in the output, no in the input

 • Biological neurons are specialized cells that transmit signals to communicate with each other.

-• Neuron’s activation is based on releasing neurotransmitters, chemicals that transmit signals between nerve cells.
+• Neuron’s activation is based on releasing neuro-transmitters, chemicals that flow between nerve cells.

 • When the signal reaching the neuron exceeds a certain threshold, it releases neurotransmitters to continue the communication process.